AlfrescoArchive/adf-examples/ADF 1.3.0/listing-tasks/README.md

 TODO

-## feedback, issues or support
+## Feedback, issues or support

-Please let us know for any issue or problem, requesting for support into the [Community Portal dedicated to the Alfresco ADF](https://community.alfresco.com/community/application-development-framework) or to the [Gitter space](https://gitter.im/Alfresco/alfresco-ng2-components) dedicated to the Alfresco Angular 2 components.
+For feedback, issues or simply to request support, che the introduction [introduction](https://github.com/Alfresco/adf-examples) for further details.

 ## Disclaimer